sap-tutorials/sap-build-process-automation/tutorials/spa-authorize-google-sdk/spa-authorize-google-sdk.md

 SAP Build Process Automation enables users to automate Google Workspace products such as Gmail, Google Drive, Google Sheets, Google Docs, Google Calendar and other services such as Google Cloud Storage, Document AI and Vision AI.
 Any company which is using Google Workspace instead of MS Office products, can use the Google Workspace SDK to automate the workspace products.
 In order to automate Google workspace products, you have to be authorized.
 There are three authorization mechanisms that Google supports:

 - Service Account
-- oAuth
+- `oAuth`
 - Workflow Identity Federation

-SAP Build Process Automation supports Service Account and oAuth.
+SAP Build Process Automation supports Service Account and `oAuth`.
 In this tutorial, you will authorize using Service Account.

 > What is a Service Account ?